seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/LAB03-Configure-and-deploy-a-non-relational-data-storage-solution/LabExercise-3.md

 ![image](../media/files8.png)

 9. You've already created an Azure storage account and a file share with one file.
-Next, to represent the on-premises server, create an Azure VM with Windows Server 2019 Datacenter.
+Next, to represent the on-premises server, create an Azure Virtual machine with Windows Server 2019 Datacenter.
 In azure portal on the search bar please enter virtual machines and select virtual machines from the options listed.

 ![image](../media/files9.png)

-10. On the Virtual machines page, please select Create.
+10. On the Virtual machines page, please select **Create**.

 ![image](../media/files10.png)

-11. On the Create a Virtual machine page under Basics tab, please enter the following details:
+11. On the Create a Virtual machine page under **Basics** tab, please enter the following details:

     | Settings | Values |
     |  -- | -- |